sungsik-kong/PhyNEST.jl/docs/src/manual/input.md

 ## Parsing DNA alignment data

 Load [PhyNEST.jl](https://github.com/sungsik-kong/PhyNEST.jl) in Julia and move to the working directory that contains the alignment.
-The alignment is parsed with the function `readPhylipFile!()`.
+The alignment is parsed with the function `readPhylip()`.
 The progress can be visualized with `showProgress` option that takes a boolean argument (set as `false` in this example for brevity).

 Once the parsing the alignment is complete, a checkpoint file `n5h1_5k.txt.ckp` should appear in the directory.
 Note the `.ckp` file will have the same name as the alignment file.
 ```@repl input
 using PhyNEST
-datapath = joinpath(dirname(pathof(PhyNEST)), "..","example","n5h1_5k.txt");
+datapath = joinpath(dirname(pathof(PhyNEST)), "..","example","sample_n5h1.txt");
-phydata = readPhylipFile!(datapath, showProgress=false)
+phydata = readPhylip(datapath, showProgress=false, checkpoint=true)
 ```

 ## Reading `.ckp` file